 Where Do Ideas Come From Anyway?

-I think ideas come from a place we don’t see, but we know is there, we kind of feel it.
+Ideas come from a place we don’t see, but we know is there, we feel it.
 Ideas aren’t something that belong to us, they float around until someone grabs them.
 But this grabbing is not a conscious act.

 A Note on Brainstorming

-I recently re-discovered brainstorming thanks to Jordan.
+I recently re-discovered brainstorming thanks to a friend, Jordan Cooper.
 He’s a stand-up comedian and apparently those guys use a lot of brainstorming to come up with their material.

 At the moment my favorite way of brainstorming is to take a topic and start writing keywords about anything that comes to mind.